Friends taking in the Chianti Classico vineyards, Tuscany

 You’ve been dreaming about this trip longer than you probably realize.
 The hills you’ve seen in a hundred photographs.
 The wine you’ve ordered at nice restaurants pretending you knew what you were doing.
 The life that somehow looks simpler and more beautiful from the window of a stone farmhouse.

-Tuscany is the most visited region in Italy for a reason and not just by anyone.
-This is where people come for the trips that matter: honeymoons, anniversary celebrations, milestone birthdays, marriage proposals on a hilltop at sunset.
-It’s the place people choose when they want a Tuscany vacation to feel like a dream rather than a checklist.
-More Americans choose Tuscany for their honeymoon than any other destination in Europe, and those who come to visit wineries in Tuscany, join a Chianti wine tour from Florence, or spend a day trip from Florence into the Val d’Orcia tend to do the same thing: start planning the next trip to Tuscany before this one is over.
+Tuscany is where people come for the trips that matter, honeymoons, anniversaries, milestone birthdays, marriage proposals on a hilltop at sunset.
+More Americans choose it for their honeymoon than any other destination in Europe.
+Those who come for a Chianti wine tour or a day trip from Florence into the Val d’Orcia tend to do the same thing: start planning the next visit before this one is over.

 Whether you’re a first-time visitor finally making “someday” happen, planning a Tuscany honeymoon, or simply chasing the best wine tour experience of your life this is everything you need to know before you go.